uhkniazi/BRC_Keloid/Keloid_main/README.md

   * Writes a script file in the AutoScripts folder that can be used on the HPC to run trimmomatic on the fastq files. **NOTE** create the correct directories for input and output in the folder where the script will be executed.
 5. write_trimmomatic_array_job.R
   * similar to previous script but creates an array job script and a parameter file in the AutoScripts folder.
+6. rna_seq_qa_3.R
+  * Similar to previous scripts 1 and 2, however uses the updated version of CFastqQuality class.
+Saves the object information in the Projects.MetaFile table in the database and the object in the appropriate folder.
+Outputs the relevant scripts. **NOTE** memory and time intensive.